The main method of communication with your supporters in Salsa Engage is via Email. In this section we will cover how to create and send an email.

 Once you're done making your choices, you can save, go back, or move forward in the process by clicking Next: Final Steps >>.

 1. First, you will review who the message is getting sent to.
 You will see the total amount of targeted supporters and what segments/individually added supporters it is based on.

 If you've elected to send an A/B test, you'll see an additional field with options to help you select which percentages to use and how the "winner" is chosen.

-You will typically want to only send to around 20% of your list in order to get decent data.
 You can also tell Salsa Engage to automatically determine the winner after a period of time you set, or that you'll be the one to manually pick a winner.

 2. If the targeting count looks right, and if you've set up any needed A/B testing criteria (if that's not present, you don't have to worry about it), the next step is to send yourself a test message to confirm what it looks like when you actually get it in your inbox.